Improving the Detection, Diagnosis and Treatment of PBA in the Psychiatric Setting – Part 2

 Physician Continuing Medical Education

-This activity is planned and implemented by AXIS Medical Education and Novus Medical Education.
-AXIS Medical Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by AXIS Medical Education and Novus Medical Education.
+AXIS Medical Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 AXIS Medical Education designates this activity for a maximum of 0.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.